|

 Posted on 31/12/2004 Filed in: articles

 This article comes courtesy of The Briefing, one of Australia’s leading Christian magazines.
-For more info, samples, and subscription information visit
+For more info, samples, and subscription information visit their website.

 Some reflections en route to denying the gospel By David Gibson